Principle

 - Equal value, equal net pay for equivalent roles

-- IVA is included only for organizational budgeting
+- IVA is included only for organisational budgeting

 - IRPF is applied only for freelancer take-home pay